najishab/NajiProxy/TERMS.md

 ## Introduction

-Welcome to Proxy Cloud.
+Welcome to Naji Proxy.
 These Terms of Service ("Terms") are simple and straightforward, reflecting our commitment to providing a free, unlimited, and privacy-focused application.
-By using Proxy Cloud, you agree to these Terms.
+By using Naji Proxy, you agree to these Terms.

 ## Use of the Service

 ### License

-Proxy Cloud is provided as free software.
+Naji Proxy is provided as free software.
 You are granted a perpetual, worldwide, non-exclusive, royalty-free license to use the application without restrictions or limitations.

 ### No Usage Limits